-Frontal midline theta: tracking demands on cognitive control over and above working-memory load
+Frontal Midline Theta: Tracking Demands on Cognitive Control over and above Working-memory Load

 We now turn to our analysis focusing on frontal midline theta activity that was of key interest in the current work for reasons outlined in our introduction.
 Figure 5 shows spectral modulations at the frontal-midline electrode AFz following pro- and anti-retrocues, relative to following null-retrocues that here served as the condition to which to compare the EEG signal.
-Oscillatory power at AFz became significantly elevated across a range spanning from roughly 4-10 Hz following both pro- (cluster P = 0.004, Fig. 5A) and anti-retrocues (cluster P = 0.003, Fig. 5B), beginning approximately 800 ms after cue onset and persisting for the remainder of the second delay period.
+Oscillatory power at AFz became significantly elevated across a range spanning from roughly 4-10 Hz following both pro- (cluster p =.004; Figure 5A) and anti-retrocues (cluster p = .003; Figure 5B), beginning approximately 800 msec after cue onset and persisting for the remainder of the second delay period.